Do you have hope for your future? Or do you generally expect negative or disappointing things to happen?

 If we will be steadfast in our hope, we can’t lose – we have to be winners in life.

 In John 16:33, Jesus tells us that we are going to have tribulation, trials, distress and frustration in this world, but in spite of that, we can be of good cheer and take heart.
 Why?
 Because He has overcome the world.
 And when we live in Him, we become overcomers too!

 That’s why Jesus died for us.
 He came to save us from sin and death and to give us abundant life – now.
 And I’m determined to have everything Jesus died to give me.

-Make a decision to have everything Jesus died to give you.
-You have to do it on purpose.
-Be determined to do what God wants you to do and refuse to live with negative expectations.
-Ask God to help you live in hope and declare by faith, “Something good is going to happen to me!”
+Make a determined decision to trust God in every area of your life.
+Commit yourself to do what God wants you to do and refuse to live with negative expectations.
+Ask God to help you live with hope in Him, and declare by faith, “Something good is going to happen to me!”